Science-Adventurers/game-frontend/README.md

 ## Science Adventurers app

 You can find the science adventurers app hosted [here](https://science-museum-adventurers.herokuapp.com/).<br>
-Our original prototype designs can be found [here](https://github.com/Science-Adventurers/game-frontend/blob/master/mockup.png).<br>
-Our mockups for the completed project can be found [here](https://github.com/Science-Adventurers/game-frontend/blob/master/mockups-categories.png).
+Our original prototype designs can be found [here](https://github.com/Science-Adventurers/game-frontend/blob/master/mockup.png) and our mockups for the completed project can be found [here](https://github.com/Science-Adventurers/game-frontend/blob/master/mockups-categories.png).

 This app has been created in 12 hour for the [Science Museum's](http://www.hackathon.com/event/science-museum-london-digital-lab-hackathon-31125271525) Digital Lab Hackathon.